PersimmonPPP/Resume_Project/README.md

 # Resume_Project
-This place contains Shengchao's programming project for Bioinformatics AMDP application.
+This place has Shengchao's programming project for Bioinformatics AMDP application.

 There are two zip files including detailed instructions of the programs zipped in.<br/>
 The instructions are for linux environment only.<br/>